ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 Launch your ping pong ball into one of the tiers of the Aggienator to score points.
 Tiers will be smaller the higher they are, but scoring in higher tiers will earn more points.
 The bottom tier will be at field level, and teams can place ping pong balls in this bottom tier for minimal points.

-{: .highlight}
-TODO: add image of map
-{: .callout-red}

-## Rules
-1. Robot Size Constraints: Your robot cannot exceed the dimensions 9in x 9in, with no height limit.
-These dimensions include the mechanisms used to complete all the challenges.
-1. Your robot cannot (intentionally) damage the field.
-1. Your robot cannot interfere or impede the other robot on the field.
-1. No flashing code during rounds!
-You're welcome to do it in between rounds.
-1. No driving through the middle to the othe team's side.
-1. You may pick up/adjust your robot when moving from one challenge to the next during competition.
-1. Your team’s robot and robotics kit must be stored in the RAS office.
-1. If you choose to, you may purchase other parts using your own money (up to $25), but we stress that this is not necessary, and your kit should have all the materials needed to adequately complete the challenges.
-If you do decide to purchase parts, please let the organizers know so we can determine whether said part is acceptable for the competition.
-    * Wood, filament, or acrylic from the TIW are not included in the $25.